Texas Department of Transportation Right of Way Division Search Page

 These records include conveyances, maps, and titles for property owned by the Texas Department of Transportation (TxDOT) Right of Way Division.
 The Right of Way Division coordinates the acquisition of land to build, widen, or enhance highways and provides relocation assistance when needed.
 The division also coordinates utility adjustments, and the disposition and leasing of surplus real property owned by TxDOT.
 The records document these land transfers and date from 1913 to 2017, and some records are undated.
 The records are part of an ongoing digitization project by TxDOT that began with the Austin District; the project will continue with other major-municipality districts and finish with the less populous ones.
 Records within a district are organized by a CCSJ or RCSJ identifier.
 Each document within a CCSJ/RCSJ is numbered based on the order in which it was digitized; the number assigned to a document is not a Department of Transportation identifier.
 A district is usually spread across several counties but may not encompass all of a county.
 County borders can shift over time and counties listed for a document are based on the county boundaries at the time the record was created.

-See the finding aid for more information about the Right of Way Division records.
+For more information about the Right of Way Division records see the online finding aid .